dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 :::image type="content" source="media/create-app-visual-studio/app-default.png" alt-text="A blank WPF app":::

 For our example app, this window is too large, and the title bar isn't descriptive.
-Change the title and size of the window by changing the appropriate attributes in the XAML.
+Change the title and size of the window by changing the appropriate attributes in the XAML to the following values:

 :::code language="xaml" source="snippets/create-app-visual-studio/csharp/Start.xaml" highlight="8":::